deedevopsguy/hello-world-bm/README.md

 Conclusion

-This project demonstrates how to deploy a simple "Hello World" application on AWS using a containerised approach.
-By following the steps outlined in this README file, you can learn how to deploy your own applications on AWS using the ECS service.
+This project demonstrates how to deploy a simple "Hello World" application on Bare Metal using a containerised approach.
+By following the steps outlined in this README file, you can learn how to deploy your own applications on Bare Metal.